-As a concrete step toward realizing these strategies, a "MENA CSP scale-up Investment Plan" (MENA CSP IP) was prepared by the World Bank and the African Development Bank (AfDB), and endorsed by the Clean Technology Fund (CTF) Trust Fund Committee on December 2, 2009.
-This plan is a landmark climate change mitigation program aimed at co-financing nine commercial-scale power plants (totaling around 1.2 GW) and two strategic transmission projects in five countries of the MENA Region (Algeria, Egypt, Jordan, Morocco, and Tunisia, called the "MENA CTF" countries in the rest of this report).
+The MENA CSP scale-up Investment Plan (MENA CSP IP), supported by the World Bank Group and the African Development Bank (AfDB), is intended to strategically utilize concessional financing from the Clean

+Technology Fund (CTF) to accelerate global adoption of the technology in the region.
+It was endorsed by the CTF Trust Fund Committee on December 2, 2009.

+This plan is a landmark climate change mitigation program aimed at co-financing nine commercial-scale power plants (totaling around 1.2 GW) and two strategic transmission projects in five countries of the MENA region (Algeria, Egypt, Jordan, Morocco and Tunisia, called the "MENA CTF" countries in the rest of this note).
 The vision is for the Mediterranean MENA countries ultimately to become major suppliers and consumers of CSP-generated electricity.
 The MENA CSP IP is conceived as a transformational program, leading to the installation of at least 5 GW of CSP capacity in MENA by 2020, based on the 1.2 GW triggered by the MENA CSP IP.
-The first projects are expected to start commercial operations by 2014, initially to supply domestic markets in MENA countries.
+The first projects are expected to start commercial operations by 2014, and initially to supply domestic markets in MENA countries.